 Especially because B2B is marked by ongoing relationships between customer and supplier, we have the opportunity to both increase positive WOM and convert detractors before they go public.

-So here are three ways B2B marketers can ensure WOM skews positive for them.
+So here are three ways B2B marketers can use the strategic application of word-of-mouth to ensure that it skews positive for them.

 1. Wake up the dead